 San Francisco Tenants: if you can’t pay rent right now, you are not alone.
 Please reach out to a tenant rights group if you do not plan to pay your rent this month!
-Click here to connect to organizing to win full rent cancellation.
+Click here to connect to organizing for a just recovery.

 → SAMPLE LETTER FOR NON-PAYMENT OF RENT HERE (PDF) (DOC)

 On March 13, 2020, Mayor London Breed signed a temporary moratorium on non-payment evictions due to hardships caused by COVID-19.
 She has since released multiple updates to the order, extending the moratorium to most kinds of evictions, providing an automatic extension for payment of rent in cases of hardship, and banning most rent increases.